DJDanl/cpp-docs.pt-br/docs/atl/reference/cwindow-class.md

 ### <a name="remarks"></a>Comentários

-Consulte [GetWindowTextLength](/windows/win32/api/winuser/nf-winuser-getwindowtextlengthw) no SDK do Windows.
+Consulte [GetWindowTextLength](/windows/win32/api/winuser/nf-winuser-getwindowtextlengthw) no Windows SDK.

-##  <a name="getwindowthreadid"></a>CWindow::GetWindowThreadID
+## <a name="cwindowgetwindowthreadid"></a><a name="getwindowthreadid"></a>janela de c::getwindowthreadid

-Recupera o identificador do thread que criou a janela especificada.
+Recupera o identificador do segmento que criou a janela especificada.

 ```
 DWORD GetWindowThreadID() throw();